The Riemannian curvature identities for the torsion connection on $Spin(7)$-manifold and generalized Ricci solitons: Preliminaries

 where $\delta=(-1)^{np+n+1}*d*$ is the co-differential acting on $p$-forms and $*$ is the Hodge star operator satisfying $*^2=(-1)^{p(n-p)}$.
 One has the general identities for $\alpha\in\Lambda^1$ and $\beta\in \Lambda^k$

-We shall use the next result established in \cite[Theorem~3.8]{IS} \begin{thrm} \cite[Theorem~3.8]{IS} Let the curvature $R$ of a Ricci flat metric connection $\sb$ with skew-symmetric torsion $T$ satisfies $R\in S^2\Lambda^2$, i.e. \eqref{r4} holds and $Ric=0$.
+We shall use the next result established in \cite[Theorem~3.8]{IS} \begin{thrm} \cite[Theorem~3.8]{IS} Let the curvature $R$ of a Ricci flat metric connection $\sb$ with torsion 3-form $T$ satisfies $R\in S^2\Lambda^2$, i.e. \eqref{s2l2} holds.
 Then the norm of the torsion is constant, $||T||=const.$ \end{thrm}